 Conclusion

-Virtual learnings are pivotal in today's environment, especially with the COVID-19 pandemic.
+Virtual learning is pivotal in today's environment, especially with the COVID-19 pandemic.
 According to the World Wide Web Foundation (n.d.), the World Wide Web was created by Sir Tim Berners-Lee in 1989, (n.d.).
 For the past 3 decades, there have been substantial improvements in virtual learning opportunities, which have been further increased with the advent of high-speed internet technology.
 Virtual learning has evolved to become a common method of instruction (Coates, Wen, and Shi, 2020).
 Several studies have also indicated that students benefit greatly from the use of virtual classrooms in Malaysia.
 Enhanced learning, class interaction with course content, improved attitude to learning and the online platform, a higher sense of unity among students, and less withdrawal and failure are just a few of the positive learning outcomes in online environments (Al-Sharhan et al., 2020).
 Even though many students favour online learning because it gives flexibility in participation, connection, and convenience, some of them do not feel at ease in a virtual classroom owing to a variety of circumstances (Chan et al., 2021).
-However, it is possible to conclude that virtual learning will continue to play a major role in higher education, even after the pandemic ends.
+However, it is possible to conclude that virtual learning will continue to play a significant role in higher education, even after the pandemic ends.

 The purpose of this study is to form a conceptual framework for the relationship between virtual learning challenges and students' learning satisfaction.
-If a connection can be proven to be present between the two variables, the virtual classroom experience need to be taken seriously as education is fundamental to the development and growth of our students.
-If the responsible party does not take any actions in improving the virtual classroom challenges faced by the students, the future of Malaysian youths and country may be affected.
+If a connection can be proven to be present between the two variables, the virtual classroom experience needs to be taken seriously as education is fundamental to the development and growth of our students.
+If the responsible party does not take any actions in managing the virtual classroom challenges faced by the students, the future of Malaysian youths and country may be adversely affected.

 References